 Educating patients on allergic contact dermatitis (ACD) involves assisting the patient in identifying their allergic triggers.
 Patients must then be provided with practical behavioral modifications to help decrease the inflammatory response of this disease.
 For instance, in professions that require regular use of rubber gloves, it is important that patients can identify the natural rubber allergy and choose a glove type that uses a rubber accelerator (i.e., thiurams, carbamates, mercapto compounds) towards which they do not form a reaction.

 Cross-sensitization may occur in the population affected by allergic contact dermatitis (ACD).
 This process occurs when an antigen that is chemically similar to an antigen that had previously been sensitized by the host triggers a contact dermatitis.
-Additionally, systemically-induced allergic dermatitis may take place when an individual who previously has been sensitized to a contact allergin consumes the allergin by another route (inhalation, ingestion, injection).
-If a patient fails to improve with these measures, alternative diagnoses must be considered.
+Additionally, systemically-induced allergic dermatitis may take place when an individual who previously has been sensitized to a contact allergin consumes the allergen by another route (inhalation, ingestion, injection).